The Ultimate 510(k) Checklist

 • Intended marketing claims

-Software Documents 🔗
+Software Documentation 🔗

 Software Description 🔗

-• If ML models are used by the software, describe the methods, models, data and data collection, identification of potential biases and limitations, and methods to provide transparency on model (e.g., development, performance and limitations).
+• If ML models are used by the software, describe the methods, models, data and data collection, identification of potential biases and limitations, and methods to provide transparency on model (e.g., development, performance and limitations)

 • Describe software inputs and outputs, who or what provides them, their format, who or what receives them, and if the software is intended to replace or impact any actions otherwise performed manually by user.

-• If the device includes “other functions”, these should be described following the same recommendations above.
+• If the device includes “other functions”, these should be described following the same recommendations above

-Describe all device hazards associated with the device’s intended use, including both hardware and software hazards.
+This document describes all device hazards associated with the device’s intended use, including both hardware and software hazards.
 We recommend that you present the information in tabular form with a line item for each identified risk that describes the following:

 • Related hazardous situation